nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --storage.redis.sentinel.username string        Username for authenticating to Redis Sentinels.
       --storage.redis.tls.truststorefile string       PEM file containing the trusted CA certificate(s) for authenticating remote Redis servers.
 Can only be used when connecting over TLS (use 'rediss://' as scheme in address).
       --storage.redis.username string                 Redis database username.
 If set, it overrides the username in the connection URL.
       --storage.sql.connection string                 Connection string for the SQL database.
-If not set, it defaults to a SQLite database stored inside the configured data directory
+If not set it, defaults to a SQLite database stored inside the configured data directory.
+Note: using SQLite is not recommended in production environments.
+If using SQLite anyways, remember to enable foreign keys ('_foreign_keys=on') and the write-ahead-log ('_journal_mode=WAL').
       --strictmode                                    When set, insecure settings are forbidden. (default true) --tls.certfile string                           PEM file containing the certificate for the server (also used as client certificate).
       --tls.certheader string                         Name of the HTTP header that will contain the client certificate when TLS is offloaded.